barjoco/vps-guide/README.md

 Add colour by prepending `\e[0;31m` before some text.
 For example `export PS1='[\u@\h \e[0;31m\W]\$ \e[m'`

-Make sure to change it back to normal text colour by putting `\e[m` before the end.
+Make sure to change it back to normal colour by putting `\e[m` before the end.

 To change colour, replace `0;31` with one of the colour codes below: